Monument, Colorado: Government

-Monument is a Home Rule Town and is under a Home Rule Charter.
-This means that the governmental policy is established by the board of trustees.
-There are seven Trustees, including the mayor.
-The mayor is considered part of the Board of Trustees, and has the same power as the other Trustees.
-Trustees are elected for overlapping 4-year terms, and the mayor is elected for four years as well.
-A vacancy in office will be filled by Trustee appointment or by voters at a regular or special election.
-There is a set term limit of two consecutive terms for the mayor and Trustees.
+Monument is a home rule town and is under a home rule charter.
+This means that the governmental policy is established by the Town Council.
+There are seven council members, including the mayor.
+The mayor is considered part of the Town Council, and has the same power as the other council members.
+Council members are elected for overlapping 4-year terms, and the mayor is elected for four years as well.
+A vacancy in office will be filled by council appointment or by voters at a regular or special election.
+There is a set term limit of two consecutive terms for the mayor and council members.
 All regular and special meetings must be open to the public, and people must be given the opportunity to be heard.

 Education

 By Colorado law, Monument is a school-choice community.
 Because of this, there are opportunities for public schools, private schools, charter schools, and home schooling groups.

-The public school system is Lewis-Palmer School District 38.
+The public school system for almost all of the CDP is Lewis-Palmer School District 38.
 Lewis-Palmer District ACT scores (at 23) are about 20% higher than the average state scores (at 19) in the two high schools, Palmer Ridge and Lewis-Palmer.
 The Lewis-Palmer district as a whole performs 15-20% better on CSAP tests than the Colorado state average.
 There are five public elementary schools in District 38: Lewis-Palmer Elementary, Palmer Lake Elementary, Kilmer, Prairie Winds Elementary, and Bear Creek Elementary.
 There is one public middle school serving all of District 38: Lewis-Palmer Middle School.

-Monument Academy is the only charter school and serves grades K through 8.
+The CDP extends into the Academy School District 20.
+Monument Academy is the only charter school and serves grades K through 12.